 The Verde River is one of Arizona’s few remaining flowing rivers.
 The river and its tributaries, such as Granite Creek, Sycamore Creek, Oak Creek, and Fossil Creek, provide lush corridors of life as they wind their way through beautiful, iconic, and arid landscapes.
 The Verde River system is an environmental and cultural treasure for local communities, the state of Arizona, and beyond.

-Friends of the Verde River (Friends) envisions a healthy, flowing Verde River and tributaries that support our unique environment, vibrant economy, and quality of life for future generations.
-We work collaboratively to restore habitat, sustain flows, and promote community stewardship to support a healthy Verde River system.
+Friends of the Verde River (Friends) envisions a healthy, flowing Verde River and tributaries that support our natural environment, vibrant communities, and quality of life for future generations.

 How Are You Connected to the River?